How to Simplify your Daily Schedule

 Calendar Tip #3.
 Your Calendar Sets the Rules

 This is my favorite part of a simplified daily schedule that is written down and posted in your home.
 Whenever you are asked to do, host, or volunteer for an event, stop, pivot, and consult your family calendar.
 This is your overview of your family’s commitments.
-If your calendar says, “you really do not have the time to do this event justice” then that is your cue to say, sorry but I can’t this time.
+If your calendar says, “You really do not have the time to do this event justice,” then that is your cue to say, Sorry, but I can’t this time.

 D/M PRO TIP: It is okay to say no. Even though the person asking may be disappointed, your family will not suffer from an overbooked and stressed-out parent.
 If you put your family and yourself first and say no when you can’t, you will find more opportunities to say yes.
 And BONUS, when you say yes, you can go all in and enjoy the event rather than freak out over it.

 Do you have tips that you use to simplify your daily schedule?
-Share in the comments below, I would love to hear from you!
+Share in the comments below; I would love to hear from you!